paylike/entities-api-docs/README.md

 #### Authentication and authorization

 Most endpoints require you to authenticate.
+Please reach out at hello@paylike.io to get an API key.

 Supply an API key as the username part of a HTTP basic authentication.